 Virtual offices operate from a single location and serve customers who are not in the same place.
 This setup is especially popular with freelancers, startups, and small businesses that want to keep operating costs low.

-The advent of web-based office productivity programs, such as videoconferencing and task management capabilities, has helped drive the growth in virtual offices.
+The advent of web-based office productivity programs or data room service, such as videoconferencing and task management capabilities, has helped drive the growth in virtual offices.
 If you’re part of a distributed team, apps like Hive, monday.com, and Asana alternatives are vital to any virtual office setup.

 1. Create a credible brand and reputation